 You can find it at most health food stores as a tincture or softgel capsule.
 You can also buy it in the form of a highly concentrated aromatic, volatile (tending to evaporate) essential oil for external use and aromatherapy.

 Keep reading to learn more about the research behind the benefits of oregano oil for cold and flu symptoms and how to safely use it.

 There have been several recent studies looking at the health benefits of oregano herbal oil, and most of the findings are promising.

-Participants with upper respiratory infections in a 2011 study used a throat spray containing oregano oil as well as diluted eucalyptus, peppermint, and rosemary essential oils.
-They used it five times a day for three days.
+People with upper respiratory infections participating in a 2011 study used a throat spray containing oregano oil as well as diluted eucalyptus, peppermint, and rosemary essential oils.
+They used it 5 times a day for 3 days.